TMJ Dysfunction – Temporo Mandibular Joint

 Connecting the dots...

-• Assessment begins with looking at the symmetry of mouth opening and closing, and habits of clenching and or grinding.
-The health and function of the sinuses, ears, cranial bones, speech and breathing patterns, as well as dental history will all be considered.
-Pain is often reduced when the tightness in the chewing muscles is diminished or resolved.
+• Assessment begins by observing how evenly the mouth opens and closes, as well as identifying habits such as clenching or grinding the teeth.
+We also consider the health and function of the sinuses, ears, and cranial bones, along with speech and breathing patterns and your dental history.
+Pain is often reduced when tightness in the chewing muscles is relieved, allowing the jaw to move more freely and comfortably.

-• TMJ pain and dysfunction frequently involves and vicious cycle comprised of many primary and secondary components.
-The goal is to identify and separate the componets so that they are no longer influencing each other.
+• TMJ pain and dysfunction commonly involves a vicious cycle, made up of several primary and secondary factors that influence one another.
+The goal of treatment is to identify and separate these contributing components, so they no longer reinforce the problem.

-• TMJ pain and dysfunction may be secondary to other conditions.
+• In some cases, TMJ pain and dysfunction may be secondary to other underlying conditions, which is why a thorough assessment is essential.

 What to expect:

-• A series of 3 to 8 weekly treatments is often required in an attempt to re-pattern the TMJ Dysfunction (TMJD), and/or laryngeal position.
-Treatment goals and criteria for detecting progress will be established so you may measure effectiveness.
+• A series of 3 to 8 weekly treatments is often recommended to help re-pattern TMJ dysfunction (TMJD) and/or optimize laryngeal position.
+Clear treatment goals and measurable criteria for progress will be established, allowing you to track improvements and evaluate the effectiveness of care.

 Suzanne Moroney